Out of the Box

 The core of BuddyPress will always provide a solid array of basic features.
 It’s designed to provide foundational social network elements and will always stay that way.
 We are constantly asked “when will X feature be built” or “why isn’t X plugin integrated into the core”.
 The rule of thumb is that the core should provide features that 80% or more of end users will actually appreciate and use.
 If the next version of BuddyPress comes with a feature that the majority of users immediately want to turn off, or think they’ll never use, then we’ve blown it.
 If we stick to the 80% principle then this should never happen.

 We are able to do this because we have a very capable theme and plugin system and a fantastic developer community.
-Different people have different needs, and having the sheer number of quality BuddyPress plugins and themes allows users to customize their installations to their taste.
+Different people have different needs.
+Having the sheer number of quality BuddyPress plugins and themes allows users to customize their installations to their taste.
 That should allow all users to find the remaining 20% and make all BuddyPress features those they appreciate and use.

 Striving for Simplicity

 We’re never done with simplicity.
 We want to make BuddyPress easier to use with every single release.
 We’ve got a good track record of this, if you don’t believe us then just take a look back at some older versions of BuddyPress!

 In past releases we’ve taken major steps to improve ease of use and ultimately make things simpler to understand.
 One great example of this is theme compatibility.
 Integrating BuddyPress into your theme used to be a painful manual task that was too tricky for a lot of our users.
 We decided to focus on this and simplified it into an automatic process.
 Now anyone with a WordPress install can activate BuddyPress and have a social network in no time.

 We love to challenge ourselves and simplify tasks in ways that are positive for the overall BuddyPress user experience.
 Every version of BuddyPress should be easier and more enjoyable to use than the last.